In honor of Veterans Day, November 11, TorkLaw has some important advice for injured veterans.

-If you are a disabled veteran, and you have a personal injury case, your attorney should ask you whether you are receiving or are eligible for Veterans Disability Pension from the Department of Veterans Affairs (VA) – because the personal injury compensation you receive could place that benefit at risk.
+If you are a disabled veteran, and you have a personal injury case, your attorney should ask you whether you are receiving or are eligible for Veterans Disability Pension.
+Your personal injury compensation could place benefits from the Department of Veterans Affairs (VA) at risk.

 What Is Veterans Disability Pension?

 Veterans Disability Pension is a benefit for low-income wartime veterans 65 or older, who are permanently disabled from a non-service related condition.
 There are also Pension benefits for the surviving spouse or dependent children of a low income deceased veteran.
 The Pension benefit amount is based on economic need.

 Overall, to qualify for Veterans Disability Pension, the veteran’s household income (including the veteran, spouse and any dependents) cannot exceed the Maximum Allowable Pension Rate for their income category.

 Any compensation a veteran or a dependent receives will absolutely affect their Veterans Disability Pension benefit.
 For this reason, your attorney should take the time to determine the course of action that will most benefit you.

 There is another form of compensation to disabled veterans: Veterans Disability Compensation.
 This benefit is for veterans who became ill or injured while on active duty in the military, regardless of whether the injury or illness was related to their military duty.
 A U.S. Marine who is diagnosed with Parkinson’s Disease while on active duty, for instance, may qualify for compensation.

 Because compensation is not dependent on financial need, or affected by the veteran’s income, receiving a personal injury award will not be affected by Veterans Disability Compensation.

 An Example of How Veterans Disability Pension Is Affected